klis87/django-cloudinary-storage/README.md

 Usage with video files is analogous to raw files, but you will need to use `validate_video` validator for video fields to validate user's uploaded videos.
 If not, Cloudinary will raise an error if a user tries to upload non-video file, which will crash your website.
-Of cource, you could use your own validator, but if you want to use built-in one, do it like this:
+Of course, you could use your own validator, but if you want to use built-in one, do it like this:

 ```python